 Yes.
 As we age we lose our muscle tone which means the skin attached to those muscles sags, causing lines and loose skin.
 Simply toning this muscle helps to lift and tighten the skin again.
 Just like body exercise, it is never to late to start and build strength.
 I have even had clients in their 90s seeing results from Face Yoga!

 What are the benefits of facial massage?

 By regularly massaging the face using the techniques from The Danielle Collins Face Yoga Method, you will increase the circulation, lymph flow and remove toxins.
 This will reduce poor skin tone, puffiness and dark circles and allow the skin to look healthier and more youthful.
 The massage techniques will also increase the collagen and elastin, the natural plumping agents which will mean a firmer and healthier complexion.

-Acupressure: this age-old technique works by pressing on certain points on the face.
+Acupressure!
+This age-old technique works by pressing on certain points on the face.
 This can increase the flow of the subtle energy or prana in the face.
 This therefore reduces tension, increases circulation and gives a healthy glow to the skin.
-I also incorporate some relaxation: by learning to relax tension in the face this will help to reduce and prevent the deep sets lines and wrinkles caused by stress, squinting or grimacing, giving the face a more open, youthful look.
+I also incorporate some relaxation: by learning to relax tension in the face this will help to reduce and prevent the deep sets lines and wrinkles caused by stress, squinting or grimacing.
+It gives the face a more open, youthful look.